 If you agree

-You don’t have to do any official paperwork if you agree about child arrangements.
+You do not have to do any official paperwork if you agree about child arrangements.

 You can write down what you’ve agreed in a Parenting Plan if you want a record.

 If you want to make your agreement legally binding, a solicitor can help with the paperwork.

 Making your agreement legally binding